quantify-os/quantify-core/docs/tutorials/Tutorial 1. Controlling a basic experiment using MeasurementControl.py.rst

 This tutorial covers basic usage of Quantify focusing on running basic experiments using :class:`.MeasurementControl`.
-The :class:`.MeasurementControl` is the main :class:`~qcodes.instrument.base.Instrument` in charge of running any experiment.
+The :class:`.MeasurementControl` is the main :class:`~qcodes.instrument.Instrument` in charge of running any experiment.

 It takes care of saving the data in a standardized format as well as live plotting of the data during the experiment.